isart95/AutonomousCar/README.md

   2. Motion control
-    a.
-Model of the car and the kinematics
+    * Model of the car and the kinematics
-        -Allow the car to move between any two arbitrary configurations (initial and final pose) -Only points in traffic roads are admissible
+        * Allow the car to move between any two arbitrary configurations (initial and final pose)
+        * Only points in traffic roads are admissible

   3. Localization (¿? -> Ask teacher)
-    a.
-Apply Gaussian error to wheel sensors
+    *   Apply Gaussian error to wheel sensors

   4. Graphical interface ()